KooiInc/RegexHelper/README.md

-Flags can be added using the instance `flags` method `[$RE RegEx instance].flags([flags:string])` or by adding an array of flags replacement in the template string e.g. `/.*/ ${["g", "u"]}`.
+Flags can be added using the instance `flags` method `[$RE RegEx instance].flags([flags:string])` or by adding an Array of flags as last replacement in the template string e.g. `/.*/ ${["g", "u"]}`.

 **Notes**
-- The replacement value has to be the *last* replacement in the template string.
+- The replacement value must be the *last* replacement in the template string.
 - The given flags are checked and cleaned

 ### plain spaces